cysouw/diathesis/text/c07_participle.md

    Der Schrank bleibt geschlossen.
 :::

 A recurrent topic of debate in German grammar is the question whether the different constructions with the auxiliary *sein* should be considered to be a single construction or not [cf. @thieroff2007 for a survey].
-I will here distinguish four different constructions with *sein* that are all in complementary distribution (i.e. a specific verb can only occur in one of these): (i) the *sein-Perfekt* [@next a] with some intransitives like *einschlafen* 'to fall asleep', see [@sec:participles-sein-perfect], (ii) the *Zustandspassiv* [@next b] with some transitives like *waschen* 'to wash', see [@sec:participles-sein-zustandspassiv], (iii) the *Erlebnis-Zustandspassiv* [@next c] with a restricted set of experiencer transitives like *erstauenen* 'to astonish', see [@sec:participles-sein-conversive] and (iv) adjectival predication, like with *wach* 'awake' [@next d], see [@sec:participles-adjectives-light-verb-constructions].
+I will here distinguish four different constructions with *sein* that are all in complementary distribution (i.e. a specific verb can only occur in one of these):

+i. the *sein-Perfekt* [@next a] with some intransitives like *einschlafen* 'to fall asleep', see [@sec:participles-sein-perfect], ii. the *sein-Zustandspassiv* [@next b] with some transitives like *waschen* 'to wash', see [@sec:participles-sein-zustandspassiv], iii. the *sein-Erlebnispassiv* [@next c] with a restricted set of experiencer transitives like *erstauenen* 'to astonish', see [@sec:participles-sein-conversive] and iv. *sein* adjectival predication, like with *wach* 'awake' [@next d], see [@sec:participles-adjectives-light-verb-constructions].

 Because these constructions are in complementary distribution, I see no objection to consider them as one construction.
 However, there are also obvious differences, so splitting them up is likewise sensible.
 Whether one of these points of view is better than the other seems like a moot question to me.
 Both perspectives are useful.

 ::: ex
 a.
 Der Junge schläft ein. \